italicize/quick-internet-radio/README.md

 1. Insert a microSD card that has a copy of either NOOBs or Rapsberry Pi OS. \
    If the microSD card is blank, first insert it in another computer and install Raspberry Pi OS on it with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
 1. Connect a monitor, keyboard, and mouse. \
-   Connect the USB audio card, if using .
+   Connect the USB audio card, if using.
 1. Connect a power supply. \
    The Raspberry Pi boots.
 1. If the microSD card has NOOBs, select Rapsberry Pi OS and install it.